Documentation Index

 Volume Encryption (LUKS)

 GA LUKS encryption wraps every I/O operation at the compute host before data reaches the storage network.
-The encryption key is fetched from Xloud Key Management at volume attachment time and is never written to disk on the compute host.Create an Encrypted Volume Type
+The compute host fetches the encryption key from Xloud Key Management at volume attachment time and never writes it to disk.Create an Encrypted Volume Type

 - Dashboard